-- The Galapagos Islands requires all individuals to carry international travel insurance that provides medical benefits in another country in the event of a medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
-Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at email@example.com for travel insurance provider recommendations.
+- Note: The Galapagos Islands require all individuals to carry international travel insurance that provides medical benefits in another country in the event of a medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
+Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at firstname.lastname@example.org for travel insurance provider recommendations.

 In addition to these Destination Specific Wellness Protocols, Orbridge wellness protocols will be followed on all tours.
 We invite you to familiarize yourself with what Orbridge is doing, and what is expected by guests while on tour, by visiting orbridge.com/wellness.

 - Guests should log-in to their airline’s website/mobile app in advance of their flight to complete any health questions/documentation upload that is required by their airline.
 This can oftentimes be done in advance of checking in for the flight and arriving at the airport.
 Then, within 24 hours of your scheduled flight, log back into your airline’s website/mobile app to check in for your flight, check bags, and access boarding passes.